ghithi-code/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8 ---> Script that sets the permission to the file hello.
 9 ---> Sscript that sets the mode of the file hello.
 10 ---> Script that sets the mode of the file hello the same as olleh’s mode.
+11 ---> Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.